 I’ve seen some sites and photographers list a single, “peak” date, but this is total speculative B.S. to make them sound like experts.
 The reason being, the Firefall is largely contingent upon weather conditions.
 Sure, there’s a theoretical “peak” date, as there is with any natural phenomenon like this, but the difference between the peak date and a date +/-7 days from that peak is negligible, assuming all other variables are the same.

-The bigger concerns are weather and water flow.
+Beyond the best dates, the bigger concerns are weather and water flow.
 The latter is the biggest thing, and what really distinguished last year from the Firefall a couple of years ago, in my mind.
 Yosemite National Park received a decent amount of snow last year, and that coupled with abnormally warm weather during our Firefall attempts meant some seriously good water flow.

 Weather matters, too.
 Unlike a normal sunset, which is best photographed with some nice clouds that are illuminated by the sun, a clear sky is ideal for the Firefall.
 You need the sun hitting the mountain for the full effect of the Firefall, and all it takes is a single rogue cloud to kill it.
-(As we witnessed on night 1 of our Firefall attempt.)

 Likewise, we learned that a bit of wind can really help with the effect, as that can really exaggerate the waterfall’s visible intensity, and the spray from the waterfall catching the fleeting sunset light is a breathtaking sight.
 My favorite shot I captured of the Firefall is the one at the top of this section from a side view of Horsetail Fall shot from a clearing in the woods about a mile before the El Capitan Picnic Area.